 What it’s near: Located in Central Colorado, it’s 20 miles from Salida, 40 miles from the Gunnison Airport, 120 miles from Colorado Springs.

-With a base at 10,790ft, Monarch is the highest ski area in the US.
+With a base at 10,790ft, Monarch has one of the highest elevation ranges in North America.
 It has the second-highest snowfall in Colorado.
 And that's what skiers have been coming for since Monarch was started as a WPA project 73 years ago – the snow.
 It's 100% natural – no snowmaking – and Monarch gets about 350 inches each year on its little slice of the Continental Divide.

 Bowls, trees and chutes facing in every direction entice experts, but there are plenty of blues and greens for kids and beginners.
 Plus, it's friendly, off-the-beaten-path and hassle-free – mostly staffed by off-season river guides and fishing guides.

 All the beers on tap at Monarch’s Sidewinder Saloon are from breweries in surrounding Chaffin County; demo skis are from Colorado companies, like Icelantic and Fortitude.
 The Sidewinder also claims the best lunch in Chaffin County.